BreadyBred/codewars-rank-fetcher/README.md

 *   **Flexible Configuration:**
     *   Specify your Codewars username.
     *   Define categories to track (or track all categories).
-    *   Choose to hide empty ranks in the output.
+    *   Choose to hide empty ranks and/or to sort the ranks in the output.
 *   **JSON Storage:** Saves your ranks in a structured JSON file (`ranks.json`) for easy access and future use.

 ## Why Use This Script?